Psychology/Sociology - Faith Builders Training Institute

 - Religion - Faith Builders Training Institute

-- Science - Faith Builders Educational Network
+- Science - Faith Builders Training Institute

 Descriptions and credit recommendations for all evaluated learning experiences

-This course takes students on a journey from the basics of initiating conversations through increasingly sustained dialogue with people different than themselves.
+Version 1 and 2: This course takes students on a journey from the basics of initiating conversations through increasingly sustained dialogue with people different than themselves.
 A particular focus is on communication of the Christian faith to nonbelievers.
 Students practice the skills of communication in a variety of settings culminating with several days of face-to-face ministry to prison inmates.